sebastiannordby/mini-e-commerce-microservices/README.md

 During the development of my microservice-based e-commerce application, several architectural decisions and simplifications were made to streamline the development process and address the core requirements effectively.
 Below is a summary of these key decisions, along with the assumptions and simplifications that were applied.

 ### Architectural Decisions
-Docker Compose for Local Development: Docker Compose was selected for orchestrating the microservices in the local development environment.
-This decision was driven by the need for a simplified setup process and the ability to efficiently manage multiple service containers.
+Docker Compose was selected for orchestrating the microservices in the local development environment, driven by the need for a simplified setup process and efficient management of multiple service containers.
+To ensure that the solution was easily runnable on any machine, regardless of the operating system, I published the Docker images of our services to Docker Hub.
+This approach required an update to the Docker Compose file to reference these images directly from Docker Hub.
+Consequently, this change facilitated a smooth, system-agnostic deployment process, allowing assessors or users to run the application seamlessly on their machines without the need for a local build, thus enhancing the portability and accessibility of the application.

+I chose Ocelot as the API gateway for its compatibility with Docker and .NET Core in my microservices architecture.
+Ocelot provides efficient routing, load balancing, and easy configuration - essential for directing traffic in the system.
+Its support for key functionalities like authentication and authorization, along with its lightweight nature, makes it an ideal choice for a streamlined and scalable microservice setup.

 ### Assumptions
 Stable Network Communication: It was assumed that the network communication between services and the message broker (RabbitMQ) would be stable and reliable in the development environment.